Tiny Case Study: Breastmilk's Healing Properties

 Through Tiny Health’s baby gut test, we were able to see that this probiotic did not have any strains that might colonize a baby’s gut and persist.
 When an infant’s gut has very high levels of unfriendly bacteria, a good baby probiotic contains strains that can colonize the baby’s gut, crowding potentially harmful bacteria.

-Breastfeeding can help since breastmilk is not just food for the baby but also for the beneficial bifidobacteria in the baby’s gut.
+Breastfeeding can help since breastmilk is not just food for the baby but also for the beneficial Bifidobacterium in the baby’s gut.

 Note that at the time this probiotic was given to the baby, Colic Calm had this older probiotic formulation.
 They have since completely changed their formulation.

-The table above shows that the specific probiotic strains in Colic Calm barely colonized Daniel’s gut.
+The table above shows that the specific probiotic strains in the baby probiotic barely colonized Daniel’s gut.
 With the right probiotic, we would have expected this to make up at least 30-50% of the baby’s gut after 1 month of supplementation.

-Khloe had high levels of beneficial bifidobacteria in her gut while pregnant, as seen in the graph below.
+Khloe had high levels of beneficial Bifidobacterium in her gut while pregnant, as seen in the graph below.
 Due to modern lifestyle or antibiotic use, we see these at pretty low levels in many pregnant moms that we work with.
 This study shows that 90% of infants in the US do not inherit the beneficial B. infantis from their moms at birth, which are one of the four bacteria essential for their lifelong health.
-So the fact that Khloe has really high levels of bifidobacteria in general is a great thing for her own health .
+So the fact that Khloe has really high levels of Bifidobacterium in general is a great thing for her own health.

-By the time Daniel was 30-days old, his gut microbiome had transitioned to a healthy Bifidobacterium-dominated community and we can see through his gut test results that it wasn’t the probiotic for colic that Khloe had used early on.
-Instead, it was his mother’s breastmilk!
+By the time Daniel was 30-days old, his gut microbiome had transitioned to a healthy Bifidobacterium-dominated community.
+And we can see through his gut test results that it wasn’t the probiotic for colic that Khloe had used early on.
+Instead, it was the healing properties of his mother’s breastmilk!

 How could this be?